Zimpler/validates-structure/README.md

 A String.
 The current context as the XPath location of the parent or the root '//'.

-#### self.value(type, validations={}, &block)
+#### self.value(klass, validations={}, &block)
 Sets up a requirement like self.key but without an index.
 Useful for structures that are accessed by a numeric index such as Arrays.

 **Parameters**

-_type_ - The required class of the value.
-If type is a subclass of ValidatesStructure::StructuredHash then the value is validated as specified in its definition.
+_klass_ - The required class of the value.
+If klass is a subclass of ValidatesStructure::StructuredHash then the value is validated as specified in its definition.

 _validations_ - A hash with [ActiveModel:Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/HelperMethods.html) on the same format as for the [validates](http://apidock.com/rails/ActiveModel/Validations/ClassMethods/validates) method.

 _&block_ - A block of nested _key_ and/or _value_ declarations.
-Only applicable if the type can be accessed using []= eg. Arrays and Hashes.
+Only applicable if klass can be accessed using []= eg. Arrays and Hashes.

 **Returns**